Air pollution solutions are critical for healthy living in China.

 Air purifiers can also protect us from VOCs, including ozone, when they include carbon and other filters.

-Having an air purifier in your bedroom to keep the air clean at night is especially beneficial as we breath more slowly when sleeping, which makes it harder for our lungs to exhale pollution particles.
+Having an air purifier in your bedroom to keep the air clean at night is especially beneficial as sleeping should take up approximately 30% of our time.

 For more details on what to look for when purchasing an air purifier in China as well as a list of suppliers please see our top air purifiers article.